membranefi/euroe-stablecoin/README.md

 1. Add allowance for an address with the _minter_ user role to withdraw your tokens.
 This allowance can be given either with a direct ERC-20 `approve` transaction to the contract or with a `permit` signature.
 The address with the _minter_ role burns the tokens.
 1. Transfer tokens to an address with the _minter_ user role.
 That address then burns the tokens.

-Note that this functionality should be coordinated with the EURE project and only executed after an agreement.
+Note that this functionality should be coordinated with the EURO Stablecoin project and only executed after an agreement.

 ### Minting tokens